abanoubha/abanoubha/README.md

 As [Newton said](https://en.wikipedia.org/wiki/Standing_on_the_shoulders_of_giants) : "If I have seen further it is by standing on the shoulders of Giants".
 So if you consider my projects helpful, it is by standing on the shoulders of giants — in the open source community.

+My software motto is "Simple by default, powerful when needed".

 ## Software I Created

 - [Arabic OCR - Huawei AppGallery](https://appgallery.huawei.com/#/app/C102909069) (Android)